Statutory Information for Parents

 School Secretary: Mrs A. Birch-Palmer

-To see a break-down of the school's spending in the 2015/16 academic year, please contact Mrs Comer.
+To see a break-down of the school's spending in the 2018/19 academic year, please contact Mrs Wickens.

-Please see our ‘Ofsted and SIAMS’ page where you will find our latest Ofsted report (November 2013).
+Please see our OFSTED and SIAMS page where you will find our latest OFSTED report (March 2016)

-If you have any queries regaridng the publication of SATs results please contact the school head teacher.
+If you have any queries regarding the publication of SATs results please contact the Headteacher.

 Promoting British Values

-The DfE have recently reinforced the need to 'create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
+The DfE expects all schools to reinforced the need to 'create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'

-These are values that have a central place in the way our children learn and in the content of our curriculum at Great Gaddesden.
+These are values that have a central place in our school and is reflected in our curriculum.
 Our PSHE curriculum covers topics such as 'Confidence and Responsibility' and 'Citizenship'.

-- The children learn about, and practise, democracy through visits (to the Houses of Parliament) and visitors, through having their own voices heard, and voting for what happens in their school.
+- The children learn and experience democracy in their school life - e.g. through having their voice heard, School Council, discussions with visitors to our school and voting for what happens in their school.

-- We learn about the importance of laws in the class, the school and the wider community, through the exercise of a fair behaviour policy and opportunities for discussion in PSHE and assemblies.
+- We learn about the importance of rules in our class, the school and the wider community.This is supported by the application of a fair behaviour policy and opportunities for discussion in school life.

-- Children at our school are encouraged to make choices, knowing that they are in a safe and supportive environment, and this way develop their understanding of individual liberty.
+- Children at our school are encouraged to make choices, knowing that they are in a safe and supportive environment and in this way, develop their understanding of individual liberty.
 They learn about rights and personal freedoms and the responsibilities that come with choice.

-- Our behaviour policy is built around the need for all members of the community to show respect to each other; we use restorative principles in the way adults interact with children.
+- Our Behaviour Policy reflects the need for all members of the community to show respect to each other; we use restorative principles in the way adults interact with children.

-Please refer to our ‘SEND’ page where you will find our SEN Report (Local Offer) and Accessibility Plan.
+Please refer to our SEND page where you will find our SEND Report (Local Offer) and Accessibility Plan.